 School functions questions

 Some school days are more special than others.
-Kids will remember these off-days more than others.
-They’re good opportunities to get kids talking while they’re excited.
+Your child will remember these off-days more than others.
+They’re good opportunities to get her talking while she’s excited.

 - Where at school did you take your photos for school picture day?